nssanch/teaching_datasci/game_of_life/GOL_03.md

 ### Task: Learn some `numpy`

++ You need not submit any files for this task.
 + Go to the `numpy` [documentation](https://numpy.org/doc/stable/)
   and skim each section.
 + Look at a tutorial from the people who wrote `numpy`.